Micha-ohne-el/sugar/README.md

 # Sugar
 A sweet little programming language.

+## Introduction
+I got bitten by the language bug over a year ago, and ever since I've had these ideas floating around in my head.
+This project is the manifestation of these ideas, put together into a language that is hopefully nice to use and that hopefully brings some neat ideas to the table.

+## Running the program
+* Navigate to the project root (`cd ~/Documents/sugar` for example).
+* Run `pip install -r requirements.txt` to install all dependencies in one go.
+* Run `python sugar [args...]`.
+  See the docs for a proper explanation on the commandline arguments.
+I'm developing this on Linux, but since it's written in Python, it should work just as well on Windows and MacOS.
+If not, open an Issue or text me or whatever and I'll take care of it, there is no reason this can't be cross-platform.

+## Contributing
+Right now this project is in its babyshoes, so I doubt that I would accept any big PRs.
+That being said, any ideas and minor contributions are very much appreciated!

+You can just submit an Issue or a Pull Request on GitHub if you want to do that, I'll reply as soon as possible!

 ## Project structure
 Many subdirectories have their own `README.md` files that better explains them.